sarah/dw-writings/3-merkle-slides.md

 * an mp3 of your favorite song,
 * and some data, an excel spreadsheet say:
-![Merkle with cats](CatMerkle.png "Merkle with Cats") [TODO Walk through how the data is stored, explaining the merkle root].
-You can easily check with the inputs if it matches the merkle root.
+![Merkle with cats](CatMerkle.png "Merkle with Cats")

+The leaf nodes (nodes that don't have children) each encrypt a piece of data, in this case using Pig Latin.
+Each parent node encrypts the values of its children, all the way up to the root of the tree.
+This means that the Merkle root has effectively "rolled up" every piece of data below it in the tree, such that any small change would change the root hash.

 ---
-Now, let’s say you, or someone else, tries to tamper with your data, and they swap out the picture of your cat with a picture of a red cat.
-Everything changes up this tree and your merkle root is different.
+To illustrate this, let’s say you, or someone else, tries to tamper with your data, and they swap out the picture of your cat with a picture of a RED cat.
+Different cat.
+Everything changes up this tree and your Merkle root is different.
 This is a sign that data has been changed and is no longer trustworthy:
 ![Changed Merkle with cats](CatMerkleChanged.png "Merkle with a changed cat")

 ---

-Merkle trees use a cryptographic function called [SHA256](https://en.wikipedia.org/wiki/SHA-2), which is very complex and safe for bitcoin and content-addressing.
+Merkle trees use a cryptographic function called [SHA256](https://en.wikipedia.org/wiki/SHA-2) to encode the data, which is very complex and therefore safe for bitcoin and content-addressing.
 If we built the new web -- or our cryptocurrencies -- on Pig Latin, our file names would grow ridiculously, and it would be easy to hack.

 ![Pig Latin v.
 SHA256](SHA256vPigLatin.png "Pig Latin versus SHA256")